 - Through an application process, IWC provides grants for the purchase of wildlife decoys.

-- Grants are also provided for the purchase of “Wall of Shame” equipment and/or upgrades.
+- Grants are also provided for the purchase of “Anti Poaching Educational” equipment and/or upgrades.

 - Annual conferences are held to provide information on poaching trends, incident reporting and investigation, and new state of the art enforcement equipment available for investigation and apprehension.
 Attending agencies network and share information about their programs.